Case Studies

 CHARLES ADAMS, JR.

-Charles (Charlie) Adams was born in 1950.
+Charlie was born in 1950.
 He established a business as an electrical contractor.
 Charlie was a loving and creative father to three children.

+Charlie stopped listening to others, and talked incessantly “at” his family, with a very self-centered focus, making him hard to be around.
+His family continued to attribute this to his being an alcoholic.
 Charlie entered treatment for alcoholism in 2014.
 After a few days at the treatment center, Charlie’s counselor called to ask “what else is wrong with him?”
 The counselor said Charlie was unable to understand homework instructions, and asked if there were an underlying organic issue.
 Given past issues, Charlie’s wife Libba believed that Charlie’s problems were possible ADHD.

 Once he returned home from treatment, Charlie’s poor communication skills and apathy were still present.
 His interpersonal skills, and personal hygiene declined considerably through the last 3 years of his life.
 He was resistant to seeing any medical professionals.
 (He remained sober to the end of his life.)